Skip to main content

 })

-Metadata is included in webhook payloads but not added to the actual email headers.
-Use it for tracking and analytics purposes.
+Metadata is included in webhook payloads but not sent to recipients.

 await send({